GridTools/gt4py/docs/quickstart.rst

 Run-time parameters are a powerful way to customize the computation with scalar values that may be different for every call.
 However, sometimes a structural modification of the kernel definition is required depending on the context.
 For example, when we are testing an extension to a existing model, we might want to perform some additional computations when running the extended versions and compare the results against the regular one.
-For this purpose we can use a **constant symbol** definition that would be only evaluated at the generation step, and that might affect the kernel definition in a more drastic way.
+For this purpose we can force a *compile-time* evaluation of a conditional ``if`` statement whose test condition depends only on **constant symbol** definitions.
+The condition will be thus evaluated at the generation step and only the statements in the selected branch will be actually compiled, allowing more drastic changes in the kernel definition.

 For example, the previous definition could be modified in the following way: